FREQUENTLY ASKED QUESTIONS

 To help guardians meet this requirement, the Court offers fundamentals courses and continuing education courses.
 View more information and the schedule of classes.

 Beginning FALL 2016, the Court will offer the following support services for guardians of adult incompetents.

 - Application Review.
-Application Review will be held twice a week.
+Application Review will be the 2nd and 4th Wednesday of the month from 1:30 p.m. to 3:00 p.m.
 At Application Review, Court staff or a volunteer will review the guardianship application with the applicant before it is filed.
 View more information.